JackDotJS/avery/README.md

     - support for reactions (this will be *really* janky, but it'll technically work)
     - support for pinned messages (again, super janky, but it should work)
     - support for message replies (up to 24hrs old)
+    - message buffering (save and resend messages when one platform/server is temporarily unavailable)
     - mirror announcement channel feeds and webhooks
     - synced modlog system
     - unfortunately, threads and forum channels are pretty much completely out of the question since revolt has nothing like them at all